simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.18.7

+Released TBD

+  * Fix spurious warnings when session_create_id() fails to create ID (#1291)
+  * Fix inconsistency in the way PATH_INFO is being used (#1227).
+  * Fix a potential security issue [CVE-2020-11022](https://nvd.nist.gov/vuln/detail/CVE-2020-11022) by updating jQuery.
+If any of your custom modules rely on jQuery,
+  *   make sure you read the following [update notes](https://jquery.com/upgrade-guide/3.5/), since jQuery has solved this in a non-BC way (#1321).
+  * Fix incorrent Polish translations (#1311).
+  * Fix a broken migration query in the LogoutStore (#1324).
+  * Fix several issues in the saml:NameIDAttribute authproc filter (#1325).
+  * adfs: Fixed a broken link to one of the assets (v0.9.6).
+  * ldap: Handle binary attributes in a generic way (v0.9.5).
+  * oauth: Fix PHP 7.4 incompatibility (v0.9.2)
+  * preprodwarning: Fix Dutch translations (v0.9.2)
+  * sanitycheck: Fix broken HTML (v0.9.1)
+  * library: fixed a standards compliancy issue regarding ContactPerson EMail addresses (v3.4.4)
+  * library: fixed an issue parsing very large metadata files (v3.4.3)

 ## Version 1.18.6

 Released 2020-04-17